Chazal thought very highly of a jester, a person who makes people laugh. They say that a special high place is waiting for him in Gan Eden.

 But not everyone is destined to taste of the fruit of this world and to enjoy its vintage.
 Among the inhabitants of this town lived a poor man, Nachumka.

 Nachumka had a wife and six children.
 He was the son of the prominent gaon, Rabi Shaul Wohl, and was himself a Torah scholar and pious person.
 But his wife called him a schlemiel, for it seemed that good fortune would always evade him.
 As she was wont to joke, “If he became an undertaker, people would stop dying.”

 But Nachumka never lost his good cheer.
 Wherever he went he would act the buffoon, and the gathering would suddenly become lively.
 Even the babies of the city began to smile when he arrived.

 When Catherine annexed the city of Shklob, she appointed a general to govern as a reward for the many heroic campaigns he fought on her behalf.
 But he was a cruel and vicious governor.
 He hated the Jews and did everything to harass and hurt them.
 He imposed vicious taxes, and when they couldn’t pay he had them jailed.
 At the slightest provocation, he would have the leaders flogged in public.
 He also imposed restrictions upon their businesses and trading practices.

 The Jewish leaders of the city were worried.
 They were sure if they were allowed to present a petition to the minister, describing the evils of the general, he would report it back to the queen, who was known to be fair and treated everyone well.
-But how to accomplish it was the question.
+But how to accomplish this was the question.

 They all gathered in the main synagogue to formulate a plan of action.
 At the height of the discussion, someone suggested using Nachumka.
 “If anyone could get through closed doors, it would be he,” he said.
 The others thought it was a good idea, and they sent for the jester.